pierodn/slang/README.md

 }
 ```
 ### Motivation
+The motivation is two folded:
+1. You may happen to write an application in some of these domains in C++:
+- Search Engine ranking
+- Signal Analysis
+- Image processing
+- 2D Graphics
+- 3D Graphics
+- Artificial intelligence
+- Quantum computing
+- Genetics
+- Graph theory
+- Electrical Circuits
+- Greedy Algorithms
+- Traffic Flow
+- Markov Chain
+- Leonteif Economic Model
+- Community detection
+- Linear regression
+- Linear programming
+- Cryptography
+- Error correcting codes
+(the list goes on)
+and find out that liner algebra is quite a handy tool for these things but not built-in in C++ as it is in GLSL for example.
-Modern applications often comprise components that operate on both the CPU and GPU, also requiring interaction between them.
-Consequently, it is not uncommon to encounter a codebase written in both C++ and GLSL.
-Now, both languages derive from the C language but C++'s robust expressive capabilities makes it possible to equip it with the same familiar types and operators that its counterpart, the GPU-centric GLSL, employs.
-This alignment not only fosters consistency but also promotes conciseness and a more aesthetically pleasing coding style.
+2. You may happen to write code for both CPU and GPU in your application and find out that it would be nice to be allowed to use the same programming style in both components, to foster consistency, conciseness, readibility and a more aesthetically pleasing coding style.
+And this is actually possible because C++'s robust expressive capabilities allows to equip it with the same types and operators that its counterpart, the GPU-centric GLSL, employs.
 That's why Slang.

 ### History
 It all started in 2008 when I crafted a LOD algorithm for terrains, designed a fractal terrain generator, and developed a 3D engine for rendering.
 As I delved into this project, a desire for consistency and a pleasing coding style led me to contemplate the idea of having the same GLSL types available in C++.
 To my surprise, I couldn't find a suitable alternative, prompting me to embark on the journey of creating my own set of GLSL types and operators for C++.